aliahsan07/deps-cloud-project/docker/README.md

 Each system can be run independently, but is much easier to do via the composition.
 In order to get started with the docker-compose set up, you only need to clone this project.

-**NOTE: The docker images for ecosystem are currently only produced for Linux.
-Binaries are available for Linux, OSX, and Windows.**
+**NOTE: The docker images for ecosystem are currently only produced for Linux.**
+**Binaries are available for Linux, OSX, and Windows.**

+## Running as a Standalone System

+The system can be configured to run as a standalone system.
+By default, the system defaults to using a SQLite3 database.

 ```
 $ git clone git@github.com:deps-cloud/deps-cloud-project.git